Vioshim/ScamKicker/README.md

 ## License

-ScamKicker is developed and distributed under the Apache 2.0 license.
+ScamKicker is developed and distributed under the GNU GPLv3 license.